pratham1412mj/Deep-learning/README.md

 2.When it reaches 99% or greater it should print out the string "Reached 99% accuracy so cancelling training!"

 3.If you add any additional variables, make sure you use the same names as the ones used in the class

+And the basic without callbacks on "fashion_MNIST" dataset.